Plant Disease Management: Expert Tips for a Thriving Garden

 According to the Food and Agriculture Organization (FAO), plant diseases are responsible for up to 40% of global crop production losses each year, posing a serious threat to food security and farmers’ livelihoods.

-Understanding Plant Diseases
+Understanding Plant Disease

-Types of Plant Diseases
+Types of Plant Disease

-Fungal Diseases
+Fungal Disease

-Bacterial Diseases
+Bacterial Disease

-Viral Diseases
+Viral Disease

 Plant Diseases

-Common Symptoms of Plant Diseases
+Common Symptoms of Plant Disease

 Yellowing Leaves